 Free money is not the correct solution.
 The moment the majority starts spending that money, they will compete for a limited supply of goods, driving up prices.
-A few rich men will outbid the average majority, no matter how much money the government prints.
-However, the more your print, the more inclined an average consumer will be to spend.
+Rich people will outbid the average majority, no matter how much money the government prints.
+However, the more your print, the more inclined an average consumer is to spend.
 Thus, the market will inflate much quicker or recover much later than it would've.
 In addition, inflation makes everyone poorer because money loses its buying potential.
-In short, free money is like Room Freshener.
+In short, free money is like room freshener.
 It hides the infestation until it becomes a rot.
 The more you hide it, the more rotten it gets.

 Some want the stimulus out of fear.
-So what happens when the money runs out?
+What happens when the money runs out?
 People would have to help each other get off the system of money and rediscover their collective strength.
 People would have to come up with creative and innovative solutions to produce products and substitutes.
 They can produce valuable goods and do barter.
 They can quit consuming things they don't need.
-This dependence on money, however, is the very cause of the insecurity that the lack of money has produced.
+The dependence on money is the very cause of the insecurity that the lack of money has produced.

-For example, my laptop's wifi went out but I can't get a wifi adapter because the market is shut down.
+For example, my laptop's wifi went out, but I can't get a wifi adapter because the market has been shut down.
 Online retailers are also out of stock.
-Here, I can beg the government for money so I can import at a high price or I can reach out to people in tech who can help me repurpose old hardware.
-This is how people can help themselves by creating new solutions, and by not doing things that enabled the recession-- reckless consumption and no savings.
+I can beg the government for money so I can import at a high end adapter or I can reach out to people in tech who can help me repurpose old hardware.
+This is how people can help themselves (by creating new solutions), not by not doing things that enabled the recession-- reckless consumption and no savings.
 You can't solve a problem via the means it was created.

 Revision April 24, 2020

-As expected, food prices increased in the beginning until local stores and shopkeepers started selling groceries instead of whatever they were selling before.
+As expected, food prices increased in the beginning until local stores and shopkeepers started selling groceries in the place of whatever they were selling before.
 For example, street food vendors now sell vegetables.
 This is the market's self-healing mechanism.
-Suddenly, people were no longer buying useless things and demanding real food.
+Suddenly, people were no longer buying useless things and were demanding real food.
 The market adjusted accordingly.
-The supply increased, and the prices started to stabilize.
+The supply increased and prices started to stabilize.